tarantool/doc/doc/reference/tooling/tcm/tcm_cluster_config.rst

 by a cluster (that is, saved in the configuration storage).
 If you reset a newly added file, it is deleted.

-To reset an saved configuration file, click the **Reset** button beside the filename.
+To reset a saved configuration file, click the **Reset** button beside the filename.

 ..  _tcm_configuring_clusters_apply: